chamikei/reinemb/README.md

-# Code for Reinforced Embedding for Few-shot Classification
+# Pytorch Implementation of Reinforced Feature Embedding for Few-shot Classification